On the cohomological dimension of the moduli space of Riemann surfaces: Thickening the strata

 \subsection{Cohomological dimension of $\M_{g,n}$}

-The main purpose of this subsection is to exhibit a suitable refinement of the good cover found above, whose open sets carry exhaustion functions which are somehow compatible with each other.
+We wish to estimate the cohomological dimension by invoking Corollary \ref{cor:stratification-Dolbeault}.
+In order to do so, we produce an open cover of the moduli space $\PP\Omega\M'_{g,n}$ of projective Abelian differentials with marked zeros, whose open sets carry exhaustion functions which are somehow compatible with each other.